OmarDev3/excurrencies/README.md

 - Enhances User Experience: Ensures that users receive clear feedback and accurate results.
 - Simplifies Maintenance: Makes it easier to update code without breaking existing functionality.
 - Increases Confidence: Provides assurance that the application behaves as expected across differe.

-## Technologies Used
-- HTML, CSS, JavaScript for front-end.
-- Selenium WebDriver and pytest for automated testing.
-- External currency conversion API for live data.